Thomas Kaplan: Leiden Collection

-The Collection focuses on Rembrandt and his School, illuminating the personalities and themes that shaped the Golden Age over five generations.
-How the Collection developed is explained in Kaplan's personal account of the journey: "A Portrait in Oil".
-At the core of the Collection is a group of fifteen paintings and two drawings by Rembrandt himself, and key members of his circle including his teacher, Pieter Lastman, and studio-mate Jan Lievens.
-The collection includes a c.
-1629-1630 Self-portrait of Lievens.
-It includes around 250 paintings and drawings, mainly by 17th-century artists based in Leiden.
-This includes thirteen paintings from all phases of the career of Gerard Dou, as well as A Young Woman Seated at the Virginals (1670–1672) by Johannes Vermeer and Hagar and the Angel by Carel Fabritius.
+The Leiden Collection focuses on Rembrandt and his school.
+It includes a group of fifteen paintings and two drawings by Rembrandt and members of his circle including his teacher, Pieter Lastman, and Jan Lievens.
+The collection also includes a c.
+1629-1630 self-portrait of Lievens.
+The collection contains 250 paintings and drawings, mainly by 17th-century artists based in Leiden including: thirteen paintings from all phases of the career of Gerrit Dou, A Young Woman Seated at the Virginals (1670–1672) by Johannes Vermeer and Hagar and the Angel by Carel Fabritius.
 A catalog of the Dou works in the collection, with technical analyses, appeared in 2014.
-In January 2017 an online catalog of the collection went live, with information on over 175 of the works in the collection.
+An online catalog of the collection was published in January 2017, with information on over 175 of the works in the collection.